Table of Contents

 God gave us the 10 Commandments as a shield for us from pain and suffering.
 The law has very practical value in this world.
 God’s commandments are good (Romans 7:12).
 And it will always go better for us and for others in the long run if we obey them.

 Consider the 10 Commandments (Exodus 20:1–17).
 What would society be like without these principles?
 Aren’t you glad that God has commanded that no one is allowed to murder you?
 Of course, people don’t always obey God’s law.
 And that always causes problems.
 In fact, every problem that our society faces can be traced back to disobedience to God’s law.

 How different would our world be if everyone obeyed God’s commandments perfectly?
 Since there would be no theft, there would be no need for locks on doors.
-You would never have to worry about misplacing your keys—homes would have no locks.
+You would never have to worry about protecting your home.
 There would be no police for security, yet everyone would be perfectly safe.
 Written contracts would be unnecessary since no one would ever lie.
 The list goes on.
 Sadly, the world in which we live falls short from God’s ideal standard.

 In His service,